Old Dairy Farm Depot

 The Old Dairy Farm Depot, or Old Dairy Farm Building, is a building in Central, Hong Kong, which currently houses the Hong Kong Fringe Club (South Block) and the Foreign Correspondents' Club (North Block).
 It is located at 2 Lower Albert Road.
 The back of the building is located along Wyndham Street, while its edge faces Glenealy.

 History

-In 1892, Dairy Farm built a low-rise brick and stucco building on Lower Albert Road in Central for use as a cold storage warehouse.
+In 1892, Dairy Farm built a low-rise brick and a stucco building on Lower Albert Road in Central for use as a cold storage warehouse.
 It was designed by Danby & Leigh (now Leigh & Orange).
 The original depot only comprised about half (the southern part) of the present premises.
 This warehouse was later renovated and expanded in 1913, 1917 and 1925 to include a dairy shop, a room for meat smoking, a cold storage room for winter clothes and residency for the general manager.
 The building later evolved into the company headquarters until the company moved in the 1970s.

 The Foreign Correspondents' Club started occupying the North Block in 1982.
 The South Block has been leased by the Hong Kong Fringe Club since 1984.
 It has undergone many major renovations since the Fringe Club moved in.